 Our goal is to develop a Christian community of students that is consistent with our focus and mission.
-The school accepts its responsibility to institute and enforce policies for students that are conducive to a drug-, alcohol-, tobacco- and vaping free environment.
-TDChristian expects families and others associated with it to support it in upholding these policies with respect to our students.
+The school accepts its responsibility to institute and enforce policies for students that are conducive to a drug, alcohol, tobacco and vaping free environment.
+TDChristian expects families and others associated with it to support it in upholding these policies with and for our students.

-In that light, in the interest of the health and safety of our students, and with respect for the laws of the land, TDChristian has zero tolerance for the use of alcohol, tobacco, drugs, or vaping in connection with any school-related activity.
+In that light, in the interest of the health and safety of our students, and with respect for the laws of the land, TDChristian has zero tolerance for the use of alcohol, tobacco, drugs or vaping in connection with any school-related activity.

-In short, any student who uses and/or possesses any form of alcohol, tobacco, or drugs or has in his or her possession drug or vaping paraphernalia will be suspended immediately.
+In short, any student who uses and/or possesses any form of alcohol, tobacco, or drugs or has in his or her possession drug or vaping paraphernalia may be suspended immediately.

-In addition, students who are in the presence of others who are using are using drugs, alcohol, or tobacco, or who are vaping must encourage their peers to stop such activity.
+In addition, students who are in the presence of others who are using drugs, alcohol or tobacco or who are vaping must encourage their peers to stop such activity.
 If it does not stop, they must remove themselves from the situation and seek adult help or risk an immediate suspension.

-Students who find themselves with another students in need of medical assistance because of substance use must seek adult hep immediately.
+Students who find themselves with another student in need of medical assistance because of substance use must seek adult help immediately.

-Here are important points that help inform our policy concerning drugs/alcohol/tobacco/vaping, for non-medicinal and non-prescribed purposes:
+Here are important legal points that help inform our policy concerning drugs/alcohol/tobacco/vaping, for non-medicinal and non-prescribed purposes:

-- 1. Drugs are illegal, as is the underage possession and use of alcohol and the underage use of tobacco in a public place, and each interferes with the constructive development of both the students and the school. - 2.
+- 1. As of Oct.
+17, 2018, according to the regulations of Smoke-Free Ontario Act, it's prohibited for anyone to smoke tobacco and cannabis or use an electronic cigarette (vape) in public places. - 2.
+Most non-prescription drugs are illegal, as is the underage possession and use of alcohol and the underage use of tobacco in a public place, including school property or within 20 m of school property. - 3.
 Ontario law prohibits anyone under 19 years of age from having, consuming, purchasing, attempting to purchase, or otherwise obtaining liquor, except in a home or private place and then only if the alcohol has been provided by that person's parent or guardian.
 Families who provide or facilitate alcohol consumption by students other than their own children can be charged under the Criminal Code and may face civil action and/or consequences from the school if they are connected to TDChristian.

-- Ontario law prohibits the sale or supply of tobacco to a person who is younger than 19 years of age.
-In addition, it is illegal to smoke tobacco or hold lighted tobacco in a number of specified public places, including Ontario schools and their grounds. - 4.
+- 4. Ontario law prohibits the sale or supply of tobacco to a person who is younger than 19 years of age.
+In addition, it is illegal to smoke tobacco or hold lighted tobacco in a number of specified public places, including Ontario schools and their grounds. - 5.
 Only people 19 years and older, by Canadian law, may purchase e-cigarettes and vaping supplies.
 Furthermore, it is illegal to buy and sell them to anyone under the age of 19.

-For these reasons,TDChristian reserves the right to search lockers, search students and their property in the presence of a third party for illegal substances, and require an immediate drug test or breathalyzer (if a student is suspected of drug or alcohol usage).
+Therefore, TDChristian reserves the right to search lockers, students and/or their property in the presence of a third party for alcohol, drugs, tobacco, e-cigarettes or other illegal substances and/or require an immediate drug test or breathalyzer for students suspected of drug or alcohol use.